 They went searching for America...and they blew it.

 198) 12 Years A Slave (Steve McQueen, 2013)

 A stunning tale of freedom stolen.

 199) Shadow of a Doubt (Alfred Hitchcock, 43)

 Middle-America gets a taste of the sinister, as a family deals with the arrival of an uncle who is a wanted serial killer

 200) Since You Went Away (John Cromwell et al., 44)

 An American family deals with life on the homefront during World War II.

-Just for the record, John Ford stands as America's most important filmmaker with seven entries, and 1979 stands as the century's most patriotic year with 12 titles.
+For the record, John Ford stands as America's most important filmmaker with seven entries, and 1979 stands as the century's most patriotic year with 12 titles.

 I hope you all had a happy July the 4th.
 God bless America.
-I love her so.